AppleBreak1/Z390-Designare-Customac/README.md

 - IntelMausi.kext (i219V7 ethernet)

 - SmallTreeIntel82576.kext (i211 ethernet; this kext is no longer required since Monterey 12.3; is natively supported)

+   Note: Since Monterey 12.3.0, AppleEthernetE1000 driver kit natively attaches to i211 ethernet.
+However, if AppleVTD is not enabled, system will          experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD.

+    Enable AppleVTD

+        - Enable VT-d in BIOS,
+        - Set DisableIoMapper to false
+        - Drop OEM DMAR Table in config.plist
+        - Inject modified DMAR Table(Reserved Memory Regions removed) in Config.plist

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey or Higher; thus set minkernel to 19.0 and max kernel to 20.9.9)